Back to National Guide

 What's Included in the Price

-For a reseal: removing old silicone and grout, cleaning joints, and applying new sealant.
-For a membrane repair: removing tiles in the affected area, stripping the failed membrane, repairing substrate damage, applying a new membrane under AS 3740 Waterproofing of Domestic Wet Areas, inspecting the membrane, and retiling.
-A diagnostic callout fee applies.
-Leak detection testing (flooding the shower base to confirm whether the membrane has failed) may be offered as a separate line item.
-Cosmetic repair to ceilings or walls damaged by the leak is not included and needs a separate trade.
+A diagnostic callout fee ($80–$150) applies.
+Flood testing to confirm membrane failure may be offered as a separate line item.
+Cosmetic repair to ceilings or walls damaged by the leak is not included and requires a separate trade.

 What Affects the Cost

-• How long the leak has been going.
+• Duration of the leak.
 Weeks of leaking causes surface damage.
-Months or years of leaking rots timber framing and creates structural problems that must be fixed before re-waterproofing.
+Months or years of leaking rots timber framing and creates structural problems that must be repaired before new waterproofing goes on.

 • Previous repairs.
 If regrouting or injection sealing has already been tried and the leak returned, the membrane has failed.
 The money spent on those repairs is gone.